MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

    You might have to update the installer before continuing.
 If so, follow the prompts.

 >[!NOTE]
 >Visual Studio setup features and bug fixes are typically implemented in the installer.
 The installer is now shipping in the most current release of all currently supported Visual Studio products.
-This means that in general (unless otherwise specified), all new setup functionality often just works seamlessly in older versions of the product.
+This means that in general (unless otherwise specified), all new setup functionality is just automatically availalbe and works seamlessly in older versions of the product.

 1. In the installer, look for the instance of Visual Studio that you want to update.